 Both Kajabi and Podia offer email campaigns, broadcasts, automated sequences, and email campaign analytics.
 By far, Kajabi’s advanced customization options and built-in capabilities overpower Podia’s email marketing features.

-By having your emails natively integrate with the rest of your Kajabi site — including events, marketing automation, and digital products — you no longer have to worry about frustrating integrations and broken APIs.
+With Kajabi, it’s different.
+Everything is connected for a seamless experience.
+By having your emails natively integrate with the rest of your website, product offerings, and marketing campaigns, you no longer have to worry about frustrating integrations and broken APIs.

-If you’re wondering how you benefit from having a robust email marketing tool under one roof with the rest of your business, here’s an example of an autoresponder sequence you can build in Kajabi:
+If you’re wondering how you benefit from having an email marketing tool integrated with the rest of your business, here’s an example of a sequence you can build in Kajabi:

 - You create a Kajabi landing page with a video about your upcoming digital product.